-With one notable exception, which those familiar with hiking in NZ (I’m going to abbreviate to NZ to make it easier from now on) will no doubt wonder why it’s not on the list.
-That’s the Milford Sound, the most popular hike in NZ.
+There’s one notable exception which those familiar with hiking in NZ (I’m going to abbreviate to NZ to make it easier from now on) will no doubt wonder why is not on the list, and that’s the Milford Sound, the most popular hike in NZ.
 So many people wanted to do it that there was no space available.
 So I didn’t hike it, simple as that!

 They’re in no particular order.